 At the same time, the United States should avoid reshoring widely produced and noncritical goods, like clothing and consumer durables, or easily stockpiled goods that would impose new costs on middle-class households.
 For example, trying to meet all U.S. demand for N95 respirators through domestic production would likely make them unaffordable for local and regional hospitals.
 A better approach is to increase the size of national stockpiles, so that supplies can meet demand while supplemental domestic production ramps up.

-Sign up for an email invitation to our September event launching our new report “Making U.S. Foreign Policy Work Better for the Middle Class.”Learn More
+Read the new report “Making U.S. Foreign Policy Work Better for the Middle Class.”Read now

 A multifaceted strategy for resilient supply chains must also improve disaster assistance to allies and partners serving as global production hubs.
 The Fukushima disaster in Japan that followed the 2011 earthquake and tsunami severely disrupted the production of auto parts, for example.
 The uneven U.S. response sowed doubts about its ability to protect supply chains in an emergency.
 Concerns about the security of undersea cables and international financial clearing hubs raise similar questions.